ma-za-kpe/RoomWithAView/README.md

 # RoomWithAView
-Room with a view is a simple application that shows haow to use Android jetpack features by adding words ro the room database and displaying them in a recyclerview.
+Room with a view is a simple application that shows how to use Android jetpack features by adding words to the room database and displaying them in a recyclerview.
 ## RoomWithAView

 The RoomWithAView app is a demo app that helps you save, Update and delete names to the Database.
-* CREATE Todo
+* CREATE RoomWithAView
-* READ Todo
+* READ RoomWithAView
-* UPDATE Todo
+* UPDATE RoomWithAView
-* DELETE Todo
+* DELETE RoomWithAView

 This app demonstrates the following views and techniques:
 * Room database